This is Part 3 of the Lighting Workshop I organized with cinematographer Eric Kress during Gokinema at Gothenburg Film Studios.

 Thanks again for all the encouragements and thoughtful comments about Parts 1 & 2 !

-If you haven't seen them, I strongly recommend viewing the 2 earlier videos -- starting with PART 1 -- before watching this one.
+If you haven't seen them, I strongly recommend viewing the 2 earlier videos -- starting with PART 1 (see links at very bottom of this post) -- before watching this one.
 Here Eric shoots a matching reverse angle to what he shot before.

 Pontus Tornqvist Loven in side-fill variation from the Workshop by Eric Kress

 In PART 1 and PART 2 of the workshop video, Eric demonstrated 6 lighting variations around a window on the sound stage set, framing Matilda over Pontus' shoulder:

 A. a single exterior soft key source